 A cash-back credit card is best if you want flexibility with your credit card rewards and you’re focused on financial goals, such as saving or paying off debt.
 Direct your cash back into a dedicated savings account, or back onto the credit card itself to pay off debt.
 It’s an easy way to painlessly boost your bank account without changing your everyday spending habits.

-The no-fee Tangerine Money-Back Credit Card offers 2% cash-back in up to three spending categories of your choice, and 0.5% cash-back on all your other purchases.
+The no-fee Tangerine Money-Back Credit Card offers 2% cash back in up to three spending categories of your choice, and 0.5% cash back on all your other purchases.
 There are 10 categories to choose from: groceries, gas, drugstore, furniture, hotels and motels, home improvement, parking, recurring bills, and restaurants.
 You’ll receive your cash-back reward monthly, as a statement credit or deposit to your bank account.
-Best of all, there’s no limit to the amount of cash-back you can earn, so make sure to use this card for big and small purchases.
+Best of all, there’s no limit to the amount of cash back you can earn, so make sure to use this card for big and small purchases.

 A travel rewards credit card is the best card for you if you have wanderlust to satisfy and you want to make it affordable.
-To make your globetrotting more luxurious, take advantage of other benefits such as access to airport lounges.

-The MBNA Rewards World Elite MasterCard lets you earn two points per dollar from all your purchases.
-Each travel rewards point has an approximate value of $0.01 There is no limit to the number of points you can earn in a year, and your points never expire.
+The American Express Cobalt Card lets you earn five points per dollar from all your food purchases (including both restaurants and groceries), 2 points on travel purchases (ranging from flight tickets to taxis), and 1 point per dollar on everything else.
+Each travel point has a fixed value of $0.01 There is no limit to the number of points you can earn in a year, and your points never expire.
 Furthermore, you can redeem points retroactively, meaning if you’ve already spent on travel, you can go back and credit the purchase with points.

-With the BMO World Elite MasterCard, you’ll earn two points per dollar spent which can be redeemed for travel related purchases like flights, hotels, cruises and vacation packages.
-Every 10,000 points are worth $10 when redeeming for travel expenses.
+With the Scotiabank Gold American Express Card, you’ll earn four points per dollar spent on restaurants, groceries, gas and entertainment, and 1 point per dollar on everything else.
+Each point is worth $0.01 (which equates to a 1% return) when redeeming for travel expenses.
 Don’t have enough points to cover the cost of your flight or hotel?
 No problem, you can use what points you have and charge the difference to your credit card.

-When it comes to choosing a cash-back or travel rewards credit card, pick the one that offers the best return on your purchases and the best rewards for your lifestyle.
+When it comes to choosing a cash back or travel rewards credit card, pick the one that offers the best return on your purchases and the best rewards for your lifestyle.
 Still undecided?
 You can always get one of each.